Huge anti-coup rallies in Myanmar after junta threat

 “Despite facing the unlawful demonstrations, incitements of unrest and violence, the authorities concerned are exercising utmost restraint through minimum use of force to address the disturbances,” it said in a statement.

-UN chief Antonio Guterres has been one of the most outspoken critics of the junta and on Monday he again spoke out forcefully, condemning the junta's "brutal force".
+UN chief Antonio Guterres spoke out forcefully, condemning the junta’s “brutal force”.

-"Today, I call on the Myanmar military to stop the repression immediately," he said in his annual address to the UN Human Rights Council.
+“Today, I call on the Myanmar military to stop the repression immediately,” he said.

 “Release the prisoners.
 End the violence.
 Respect human rights, and the will of the people expressed in recent elections.”